bluesky-social/atproto-website/README.md

 npm run podcast create
 ```

+Refuses to run on a dirty working tree, then offers to create a branch from
+`origin/main` — the same step, and the same implementation (`src/lib/git.mjs`),
+as the [Dev Studio](#dev-studio-dev-only).
+The CLIs refuse outright on a dirty
+tree rather than offering to continue, which is reasonable for a command you
+invoke deliberately.

+Prompts for title, guests, slug, episode number, description, audio URL, and an
+optional Bluesky discussion link.
+Guests come before the slug so the suggested
+slug can include the guest: episodes default to
+`YYYY-MM-DD-title[-first-guest]`, matching the show's existing slugs.
+The script
-Prompts for title, slug, episode number, description, audio URL, guests, and an optional Bluesky discussion link.
-The script HEADs the audio URL (failing if unreachable) and probes its duration via `ffprobe` if installed (falling back to a manual prompt).
+HEADs the audio URL (failing if unreachable) and probes its duration via
+`ffprobe` if installed (falling back to a manual prompt).
 It scaffolds:

 - `src/app/[locale]/off-protocol/<slug>/page.tsx`
 - `src/app/[locale]/off-protocol/<slug>/en.mdx` (show notes)